|

 the door.
 The two slaves blocked his way, towering over him menacingly,

-but some instinct told Wolfram that the man on his right was a
+but some instinct told Wolfram that the man on his right was the

 The slave backed away.

 Behind him, Abdi laughed.
-"Zimri told me you had a big one.
+"Zimri told me you had a pair.

 And he says you're an artist."